ContextMapper/contextmapper.github.io/_docs/index.md

     * [PlantUML Eclipse Plugin](https://github.com/hallvard/plantuml) (Update site: [http://hallvard.github.io/plantuml/](http://hallvard.github.io/plantuml/))
     * **Note:** Both plugins require [Graphviz](http://www.graphviz.org/) to be installed on your machine!
     * Alternatively you can use the [plantUML online server](http://www.plantuml.com/plantuml/uml).

+**Note**: If you want to integrate the DSL and its tools as library within your application, find more information [here](/docs/library/).

 ### CML Models
 As soon as you have installed our Eclipse plugin, you can start creating context maps.
 Start with a new context map by creating a file